Skip to content

 ITTF World Table Tennis Championships

 The World Championships are the oldest and most prestigious tournament in table tennis, held annually since 1926 (individual events in odd years, team events in even years since 2000).
 The tournament features singles, doubles, mixed doubles, and team events, with the men's singles winner lifting the St. Bride Vase and the women's singles champion receiving the Geist Prize.
 Hungary dominated the pre-war era, Japan rose in the 1950s-60s, and China has been the overwhelmingly dominant force since the 1970s.
-The World Championships remain the ultimate test of a table tennis player's all-around ability.
+The World Championships remain the most complete test of a table tennis player's all-around ability.

 Olympic Table Tennis